 Timeframe: 2-4 weeks

-Our advisers will prepare all documents to be submitted with your citizenship application.
-Copies of documents, unless originals are provided, must be notarised and in some cases legalised.
+Our specialists will prepare all the documents to be attached to the citizenship application.
+All copies of documents must be notarised and legalised.

-If you buy a property, you should choose one from the approved list, sign a sale and purchase agreement and make a deposit.
+If you invest in property, you should choose an interesting project in advance from the lists approved by the island authorities, sign a sales contract and make a deposit.

-Imperial & Legal will also conduct their background checks on the main applicant and all eligible dependants.
+Imperial & Legal will also carry out a preliminary security check on the main applicant and his/her family members.

 3